Proven-Paradox/shaper-system/Handbook.md

 ------------
 # Chapter 4: Abilities
-Abilities represent powers or moves your character is able to do, usually in combat.
-When you first create a character they start with three Abilities.
-Additional abilities are purchased for XP.
-Abilities come in two tiers (currently), with each tier being more powerful and costly than the previous.
-You must reach [Hero Tier](#hero-tier) 2 to purchase Tier 2 Abilities.
+Abilities represent powers or moves your character is able to do in combat.

 > <div align="center">=!=!=DISCLAIMER=!=!=</div>
 > <div align="center">The following section uses some terms defined in <a href="https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#chapter-10-combat">Chapter 10</a>.
 This handbook is laid out to keep everything you need to know about character creation in sequence.
 If you want to check on details such as how movement and spacing work, you may want to skip ahead using the link above.</div>
 > <div align="center">The main thing to keep in mind is that Squares are larger than in most systems and can have multiple entities in each Square.
-So for example, anything that targets a Square targets every creature in that Square.</div>
+Abilities that list their target as a Square target all creatures in that Square. </div>
 > <div align="center">=!=!=!=!=  </div>

+## Ability Tiers
+Abilities come in three tiers (currently).

+* Tier 0 Abilities are actions so basic that they don't require training to use; all characters can use all Tier 0 Abilities.
+* Tier 1 Abilities represent entry level techniques; things that you have to learn or practice to do well.
+They can be taken at character creation.
+Characters start knowing 3 Tier 1 Abilities for free, and can purchase any Ability for 3 XP.
+(Some of these Abilities have prerequisites that must be first, described in each entry.)
+* Tier 2 Abilities represent more complex and specialized techniques which require significant experience before they can be mastered.
+You must reach [Hero Tier](hero-tier) 2 (character Level 6) before you can take Tier 2 Abilities, and they cost 5 XP each.

 ## Reading Abilities
 Ability entries will follow this basic layout: